Story of a Grief-Addled Brain

 And then, there was the deep, creeping grief that moved in as a permanent room-mate.

 Here is the meat of what I would like to share.

-He became so frustrated with me, he said that he could no longer talk about the plans and that I should contact him when I was ready to get going on the plans.
+This friend became so frustrated with me, he said that he could no longer talk about the plans.
+And that I should contact him when I was ready to get going on the plans.
 Somehow my brain registered his frustration and yet I was swimming in so much brain fog that I could not move myself into worry for his cranky response.
 Then, he changed the subject.
 He asked me about some past event.
 Out of my mouth came full, articulate sentences that were nuanced and clever.
 I startled myself with the contrast.
 In that moment.

 Little did I know that this was a foreshadow of what was to come.

 My language and cognition about anything past-tense would be crystal clear and full of language fluidity.
 My language and cognition about anything present or future tense involuntarily boiled down to one or two unclear words.